National Independent Soccer Association

 The National Independent Soccer Association (NISA) is a professional men's soccer league in the United States.
-The league is previously in the third tier of American soccer and began play in 2019.
+The league began play in 2019 and is aiming to be in the third tier of American soccer.
 NISA initially used a fall-to-spring season format with a winter break but have switched to spring-to-fall which is more common in the United States.
-The league went on hiatus during the 2025 season but plans to resume play in 2026.
+The league went on hiatus during the 2025 season but plans to resume play in fall 2026.